-What are the differences between Belotero Hyaluronic acid and Radiesse Plus Calcium Hydroxyapatite
+What are the differences between Hyaluronic Acid (HA) fillers and Radiesse Plus (Calcium Hydroxyapatite) Biostimulators with filling effects?

 Dermal filler injections are lunchtime procedures that can be done in less than an hour yet produce significant and long lasting results for skin rejuvenation, non-surgical rhinoplasty, eye bag treatment, as well as skin tightening.

 But are all dermal fillers the same?
-Beyond just the brand names for Hyaluronic acid (Juvederm, Restylane, Belotero, Teosyal, Neauvia), how are products such as Radiesse (Hyaluronic acid) and Ellanse (Polycaprolactone) different from the rest?
+Beyond just the brand names for Hyaluronic acid (Belotero, Juvederm, Restylane, Teosyal, Neauvia, Saypha, Maili, Kysense), how are products such as Radiesse (Calcium Hydroxyapetite) and Ellanse (Polycaprolactone) different from the rest?

 Here I will try to answer some of your questions regarding dermal fillers, and prove to you that not all dermal fillers are created equal.